 One of the first things you need to do is prepare a budget.
 When you know exactly what your monthly income will be, you can deduct regular monthly expenses and look for creative ways to reduce variable expenses such as gas, grocery, clothing, etc. .
 Sites such as Thrifty Fun are an excellent resource for finding frugal living tips such as how to shop with a small budget, ways to lower monthly utility expenses and many other frugal living tips.

 Very frugally!
 Make sure your rent and utilities are paid first.
 You can get help with food and clothing from charities.
-Some seniors get roommates to defray living costs.
-It works well for some and not for others.

 If you own your home and have no rent or mortgage to pay then it may be an easy task but not too many seniors are that lucky so you will have to set up a budget or you may find yourself in serious "money" trouble in a very short length of time.